Tory Whanau

-Tory Awatere Whanau (born 1983) is a New Zealand politician.
+Tory Awatere Whanau (born 1983) is a former New Zealand politician.
 She was elected mayor of Wellington at the 2022 election, but did not seek re-election in 2025.
 Previously she served as the parliamentary chief of staff for the Green Party.

 Whanau was the first person of Māori descent to be mayor of Wellington.

 Early life and education

 Whanau has ancestors from Pakakohi and Ngāruahine.
 She was born in Porirua in 1983 and grew up in Cannons Creek, Porirua.
-Whanau moved with her family to Patea at the age of 8, later attending New Plymouth Girls' High School.
+Whanau moved with her family to Pātea at the age of 8, later attending New Plymouth Girls' High School.
 Whanau moved to Wellington as an adult to study, and in 2003 won $1.39 million in a Lotto draw, which she used to pay off her parents' mortgage, support her family, and travel.

 Whanau graduated with a Bachelor of Arts in media studies from Victoria University of Wellington in 2006 and a Postgraduate Diploma in Business and Administration in Communication Management from Massey University in 2012.